Danielperezarenas/Danielperezarenas/ABOUTME.md

 I graduated from the university with a Higher University Technician degree in Computer Science and I have a lot of experience in IT support.

-IFull Stack Developer.
+I'm a Full Stack Developer formed at <a href="https://www.4geeksacademy.com">@4geeksacademy</a>.

-I’m currently studying in a bootcamp at <a href="https://www.4geeksacademy.com">@4geeksacademy</a> and learning...
+I’m always learning...

 <div align="center">
 <img src="/img/HTML5.png"